Skip to content

 4. Action Conversion Rate

-Measures how many interactions or clicks result in business actions such as signups or purchases.
-Conversion tracking tied to pixels or attribution events ensures accuracy.
+Measures how many defined interactions or clicks result in a business action such as a signup or purchase.
+State the denominator, attribution window, and tracking limitations.

 5. Response and Interaction Time